sea-of-stuff/castore/README.md

 This project is inspired by the `asa/filesystem` project developed by *Alan Dearle*, *Graham Kirby*, and *Stuart Norcross* at the University of St Andrews.

-This **castore** project has been developed, and is currently maintained, by *Simone I. Conte* at the University of St Andrews.
+The **castore** project has been developed, and is currently maintained, by *Simone I. Conte* at the University of St Andrews.